waywardgeek/sonic/doc/index.md

 general, if you are speeding up, rather than slowing down, it will be safe to have no extra padding.

 The other way to use libsonic is in stream mode.
-This is more complex, but it allows sonic to be inserted into a sound stream with fairly low latency.
+This is more complex, but allows sonic to be inserted into a sound stream with fairly low latency.
 The current maximum latency in sonic is 31 milliseconds, which is enough to process two pitch periods of voice as low as 65 Hz.
 In general, the latency is equal to